xcart/xcart-docs/_pages/kb_en/multivendor/product_reviews_usage_with_multivendor.md

        If the setting "Base vendor rating on" is adjusted to "_product rating_", a vendor rating is formed as a result of aggregation of ratings given by customers to the products of this vendor.

+       We recommend using the "_detailed categorized rating_" option for tangible goods and the "_product rating_" option - for {% link "digital goods" ref_lxNH6TFr %}.

    *   **Show vendor rating**: This setting has effect on whether the rating of a vendor should be shown on the vendor page in the Customer area and in the vendor information block on the page listing the vendor's products in the Customer area.
 If this setting is enabled, the vendor rating is shown and can be viewed by customers.
 If the setting is disabled, the rating is collected but not shown in the Customer area.

 In the section **Privacy and access**, the settings that need to be adjusted by the store administrator are as follows: